Sprint retrospectives are the only ceremony most teams actually like. They are also the ceremony with the shortest memory.

 });

-LLM-powered labeling.
-Pass each cluster's items to a language model with a prompt like: "These retro items were raised across multiple sprints.
-Generate a 3-8 word theme label and a one-sentence summary."
-The model sees the actual complaints, not just centroids, so it produces labels like "Deployment pipeline bottlenecks" rather than "Cluster 7."
+LLM labeling.
+Pass each cluster's items to a model with a prompt: "These retro items appeared across multiple sprints.
+Generate a 3–8 word theme label and a one-sentence summary."
+The model sees real complaints — not centroids — so it produces "Deployment pipeline bottlenecks," not "Cluster 7."

 Impact scoring.
 Frequency alone is a weak ranking signal.
-A pattern that appeared in 20 of 26 sprints sounds severe, but if it's "standup runs long" the real cost is modest.
-Combine three factors into a composite impact score:
+A pattern that appeared in 20 of 26 sprints sounds severe; if it is "standup runs long," the actual cost is small.
+Combine three signals into a composite:

-- Frequency (F): number of unique sprints where the pattern appears, divided by total sprints analyzed.
-Range 0-1.
+- Frequency (F): unique sprints where the pattern appears, divided by total sprints analyzed.
+Range 0–1.

-- Sentiment weight (S): proportion of negative-sentiment items in the cluster.
-Patterns that are purely negative score higher than mixed ones.
+- Sentiment weight (S): proportion of negative items in the cluster.
+Pure negativity scores higher than mixed clusters.

-- Recurrence velocity (V): inverse of the average gap between appearances.
-A pattern that shows up every sprint scores higher than one that appears in two clusters three months apart.
+- Recurrence velocity (V): inverse of average gap between appearances.
+A pattern hitting every sprint outranks one with two clusters three months apart.

-The composite score is impact = (0.4 * F) + (0.3 * S) + (0.3 * V), normalized to 0-100.
-This weighting favors patterns that are both frequent and persistently negative over patterns that are just common.
+The composite is impact = (0.4 * F) + (0.3 * S) + (0.3 * V), normalized to 0–100.
+The weighting favors patterns that are both frequent and persistently negative over patterns that are simply common.
+Tune the weights to your team.
+The 0.4/0.3/0.3 split is a starting point, not a verdict.

 | Rank | Pattern | Sprints Hit | Impact Score | First Seen | Status |